-Our founder, Chief Executive Officer and Chairman of our Board, Leonard M. Tannenbaum, beneficially owned approximately 23.9% of our outstanding equity.
-Currently, Mr. Tannenbaum owns 3,415,063 shares of our common stock and has been granted options to purchase up to 1,906,958 shares of our common stock, which are fully vested and exercisable.
-Mr. Tannenbaum also owns over 70% of the outstanding equity of Advanced Flower Capital Management, LLC, the parent company of our Manager (the "Parent Manager").
-Similarly, Jonathan Kalikow, our Head of Real Estate and one of our directors, and Robyn Tannenbaum, our President, currently own 5% and 10% of the Parent Manager, respectively.
+Our founder, Chief Investment Officer and Executive Chairman, Leonard M. Tannenbaum, beneficially owned approximately 25.6% of our outstanding equity as of March 1, 2024.
+Currently, Mr. Tannenbaum owns 3,744.638 shares of our common stock and has been granted options to purchase up to 1,906,958 shares of our common stock, which are fully vested and exercisable.
+Mr. Tannenbaum also owns 75% of the outstanding equity of the Parent Manager.
+Similarly, Robyn Tannenbaum, our President, Mr. Berman, a member of our Investment Committee, and Mr. Neville, our Chief Executive Officer, currently own 10.0%, 3.0% and 1.6%, respectively, of the Parent Manager.

-Mr. Tannenbaum and, to a lesser extent, Mrs. Tannenbaum and Mr. Kalikow could therefore exert substantial influence over our corporate matters, such as electing directors and approving material mergers, acquisitions, strategic partnerships or other business combination transactions, as applicable.
+Mr. Tannenbaum and, to a lesser extent, Mrs. Tannenbaum, could therefore exert substantial influence over our corporate matters, such as electing directors and approving material mergers, acquisitions, strategic partnerships or other business combination transactions, as applicable.
 This concentration of ownership may discourage, delay or prevent a change in control which could have the dual effect of depriving our shareholders from an opportunity to receive a premium for their equity as part of a sale of AFC Gamma, Inc. and otherwise reducing the price of such equity.